inko-lang/inko/docs/source/guides/documentation.md

 [Markdown](https://en.wikipedia.org/wiki/Markdown), specifically using the [inko-markdown](https://github.com/yorickpeterse/inko-markdown) dialect.

-Symbols (methods, classes, etc) are documented by placing one or more comments before them, without empty lines between the comments or between the last comment and the start of the symbol:
+Symbols (methods, types, etc) are documented by placing one or more comments before them, without empty lines between the comments or between the last comment and the start of the symbol: